rancher/elemental-toolkit/docs/content/en/docs/Development/_index.md

 #### Running

-After a successful installation of cOS on `drive.img`, you can boot the resulting sytem with
+After a successful installation of Elemental on `drive.img`, you can boot the resulting sytem with

 ```